 Visitors decide in seconds whether a webpage is relevant or not.
 Make sure to catch the visitor’s attention immediately, tell a compelling story, and focus on their needs.
 A clear call to action lets the reader know what action to take.

-In case people are looking for information or support, you can also include links to your knowledge base or FAQ section.
+If people are looking for information or support, you can also include links to your knowledge base or FAQ section.
 This will help to keep people on your website, create a better user experience, and lighten the load on your inbox or support team.

 Product Page (If You Sell Products)

 For e-commerce, this page is the shop section where items can be placed in a basket.
-For SaaS or other B2B products that require further steps, this is where features are explained and signups, demos, trials, etc. are collected.
+For SaaS or other B2B products that require further steps, this is where features are explained, and signups, demos, trials, etc., are collected.

-A typical product page includes:
+A typical product page includes the following: